Naeem-wq/Naeem-wq/README.md

 Hi 👋 My name is Naeem Witbooi
 ==============================

-Currently studying to become a Full-stack web developer
+I'm a Full-stack web developer
 ---------------------------------

 * 🌍  I'm based in Cape Town.
-* 💻  Up uptil now, I've done the following: HTML, CSS, JavaScript and Vue.js.
+* 💻  Up uptil now, I've done the following: HTML, CSS, JavaScript, Vue.js, PHP and MySql.
-* 🧠  I'm currently learning PHP and MySql.
+* 🧠  I'm currently perfecting my React.js
 * 🤝  I'm open to collaborating on Interesting and fun challenges as I'm always up for learning new skills.

 ### Skills